 Democratic rule for decades.

-Even the president of the United States, Barack Obama.
+Even the president of the United States, Barack Obama, that's his home city.

 And we read about the violence all through his eight years as being president.